-It’s central to our country’s values and the rule of law more generally.
-Historically, some of the worst violations of equal protection involve classifications by race or gender.
-It is unjust for the government to discriminate among its citizens, providing some more and others less liberty based on irrational classifications.
+It’s central to our country’s values and the rule of law.
+Historically, some of the worst violations of equal protection involve classifications by race or sex.
+It is unjust for the government to discriminate among its citizens, providing some more and others less liberty based on immutable characteristics.

-Our country’s history has clearly shown that government cannot be trusted with treating people differently on the basis of race.
-PLF opposes all forms of racial preference by government, both overt and covert.
+It is immoral, unjust, and unconstitutional to treat individuals differently on the basis of race.
+PLF opposes all forms of racial discrimination by government, both overt and covert.

-Jarod Thompson was a denied a seat in a Connecticut magnet school because he’s black.
-That is the definition of discrimination.
-The state’s policy is that at least 25% of students attending their world-class magnets must be white or Asian, leaving empty seats that could otherwise be filled by students like Jarod.
-His mother and several other black and Hispanic families are fighting the racial quota denying their children educational opportunities.READ MORE
+Jarod Thompson was a denied a seat in a Connecticut magnet school because he’s Black.
+The Equal Protection Clause was precisely designed to combat such blatant discrimination.
+The state’s policy was that at least 25% of students attending their world-class magnets must be white or Asian.
+The quota meant that the schools left seats empty that could otherwise have been filled by students like Jarod.
+His mother and several other Black and Hispanic families fought back with the help of PLF.READ MORE

-Favoring one gender over another also fails to treat people as individuals.
-Gender-based civil rights laws, like Title IX, are abused when they are interpreted to permit or require gender discrimination.
-We believe that the correct way to enforce civil rights law is to prohibit rather than encourage gender discrimination.
+Favoring one sex over another fails to treat people as individuals.
+Sex-based civil rights laws, like Title IX, are abused when they are interpreted to permit or require sex-based discrimination.
+The correct way to enforce civil rights law is to prohibit rather than encourage sex discrimination.

 16-year-old Dmitri Moua just wanted to participate in his high school’s dance team, but was banned because he is a boy.
 With PLF, he challenged Minnesota’s girls-only policy and won the right to compete in dance competitions.READ MORE

-Several states, including California and Washington, have banned racial discrimination.
-But governments have tried to undermine those bans and sneak in policies that use race in their decision-making.
-PLF defends these laws in court when they are undermined or challenged.
+Several states have banned racial discrimination and racial preferences in government.
+Nevertheless, some state and local government agencies have tried to undermine those bans by adopting policies that allow for race-based decision-making.
+PLF enforces these state bans in court when they are undermined or challenged.